funkylarma/adamchamberlin.info/src/posts/2006/03/the-ps3-low-down.md

 6 million units in the first year; financial year or our standard 12 months.
 60gb Hard drive included; good move.
-Backwards compatible with all Playstation games; Well done Sony Full Blu-ray supprt; No HD-DVD?
+Backwards compatible with all Playstation games; Well done Sony Full Blu-ray support; No HD-DVD?
 HD and HDMI ready; Thanks, now I have to get the matching TV Linux OS installed; interesting.
 Region Free Games; Is that a good thing?